 There were a few surprises in things that Kiwis threw out.

 Cake was another thing found in rubbish bins that we were surprised to see.
-Kiwis throw away $15 million of cakes every year!
+Kiwis throw away 1,787 tonnes of cakes every year!